silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 In any of the planes, characters are assigned in named ranges referred to as **blocks**.
 Each block occupies a contiguous range of codepoints, and generally contains characters that are somehow related.
 Typically, a block contains characters for a given script.
 For example, the Thaana block occupies the range U+0780..U+07BF and contains all of the characters of the Thaana script.

 The Unicode Standard includes a collection of data files that provide detailed information about semantic properties of characters in the Standard that are needed for implementations.
 These data files are always available from the Unicode Web site.
-These can be found online: [Unicode Character Database][uni-UCD].
+These can be found online: [Unicode Character Database][uni-ucd].
 Further information on the [data files is also available on the Unicode web site][uni-data-files].

 One of these data files, [Blocks.txt][uni-blocks], lists all of the assigned blocks in Unicode, giving the name and range for each.